Jesse Love: 2023

-NASCAR Xfinity Series
+NASCAR O'Reilly Auto Parts Series

 Love's No. 2 car at Las Vegas Motor Speedway in 2024.

 2024

 On October 25, 2023, it was announced that Love would drive full-time for Richard Childress Racing in the No. 2 Chevrolet in 2024, replacing Sheldon Creed.
 He began the season by winning the pole in his first career start at Daytona.
 He won the first stage and led a race-high 34 laps, before getting involved in a wreck during stage two.
 He went on to finish the race in twentieth.
 The following week at Atlanta, Love once again won the pole and went on to have a blistering performance, sweeping both stages and leading 157 of the 163 scheduled laps.
 The race went into overtime after multiple drivers ran out of fuel with two laps to go.
 Love sputtered his fuel tank on the final restart, and ultimately fell back to finish twelfth.
-At Phoenix, he had another solid run, and earned a career best second place finish, only behind race winner Chandler Smith.
+At Phoenix, he had another solid run, and earned a career best second-place finish, only behind race winner Chandler Smith.
 The following four weeks, he continued a streak of top-ten finishes, including his third career pole at Texas.
 At Talladega, Love scored his first career win, holding off the field on an overtime restart.